Tomfersil/CpHMetaD_Tutorial/Protonation.md

 ```

 ## Extracting the trajectory:
 The next step is to obtain the concatenated trajectories.
-In the data folder, there is a script ($\textbf{get\_concat\_traj.sh}$) to be run locally.
+In the data folder, there is a script (get_concat_traj.sh) to be run locally.
 Examine the script and run it to obtain the concatenated trajectories.

 ## Recomputing the bias:
-After obtaining the concatenated trajectory, please examine the ($\textbf{run\_colvar\_wham.sh}$) to obtain the recomputed biases for the concatenated trajectory using each pH HILLS file.
+After obtaining the concatenated trajectory, please examine the (run_colvar_wham.sh) to obtain the recomputed biases for the concatenated trajectory using each pH HILLS file.

 ### Q11.
 Examine the TOTVAR_REWEIGHT_pH output of each run.
-Compare them between each other.
+Compare them with each other.
 How do they differ from one another?

 ### Q12.
 Compare each output to the COLVAR files of the individual trajectories for the same pH values.
 Are they similar in any way?